AnimalBehaviorRec/ZCSBAR/README.md

 ```
 Step 4.Then, download pre-generated pose and Reid checkpoint file from
 [here](https://drive.google.com/drive/folders/1oZPz4z-y-9Oi-X08dnHDZ2fBfBG4f8vB?usp=sharing).
-Please place the downloaded weights in the `models` folder.
+Please place the downloaded weights in the `models` folder.At the same time, we provide whole datasets [here](https://drive.google.com/drive/folders/1SwJ-Y1BlPVDIQr3P707zwvbG4eF8edK-?usp=sharing) for training/prediction/validation/Reproducing our work.

 *NOTE:* Our pre-trained zebrafish behavior recognition pose model,
 which is trained by the Zebrash tracking data set proposed in this paper.
 The Reid re-identification